Course Program of Study (CPOS) Requirements

 When is the last day that I can change my course enrollment to meet financial aid requirements?

-At the Census Date, prior to your course enrollment will be reviewed at the final time for CPoS financial aid purposes.
+At the Census Date, your course enrollment will be reviewed for the final time for CPOS financial aid purposes.

 How will this affect study abroad?

-Study abroad courses may count towards federal financial aid if they apply towards outstanding coursework in your officially declared program of study.
+Study abroad courses may count toward federal financial aid if they apply towards outstanding coursework in your officially declared program of study.

 How are scholarships affected?